omnibox-project/omnibox/readme.md

 - Check if database exists when setting up a new project -> promt for removal or add suffix
 - Add default project directory to config
 - Do not restart nginx each time serve.sh is run when running provision.
+- Site ssh and console commands fail when running with sudo - needs correct ssh key